 To the onions and celery, add the salmon, potatoes, chives, and salt and pepper, to taste.
-(Add the Dijon and Parmesan, too, if that sounds good to you.)
+(Add a touch of Dijon and a heaping spoonful of grated Parmesan, too, if that sounds good to you.)
 Mix well, then form into patties about the size of a quarter-pound hamburger.
 If desired, dredge them in the panko.
-I prepared mine both ways and they were equally delicious.
+I have prepared both ways and they are equally delicious.
 The panko, however, will add a little extra crustiness to the outside.

 Refrigerate until ready to cook or for 20-30 minutes to allow patties to firm up a bit.
+This will help them hold together when cooking, too.
 You could certainly prepare these in the morning, cover, and store in the refrigerator until dinnertime.

 When ready to eat, saute in the olive oil over medium-high heat until golden on both sides and heated through.
 Reduce heat to low if the salmon cakes are sufficiently browned but not quite heated through.
 The main ingredients are already cooked, so you just want them to be hot on the inside and a little crusty on the outside.

 Serve with cocktail or tartar sauce, if desired.
-Most of my family used some of my homemade ranch dressing which was a delicious twist.
-My younger son asked for salsa which supplied a nice flavor kick.
+My family also enjoys these with my homemade ranch dressing.
+My younger son likes them with salsa for nice flavor kick.